trinistr/playlistfs/README.md

 documents/file1
 ```
 This playlist contains one absolute path (`/etc/default/keyboard`), other paths
 are relative.
-Note that `documents/file` shadows the earlier `file1`.
+Note that `documents/file1` shadows the earlier `file1`.

 ### Mounting on command line

+> [!NOTE]
+> Check all options with `playlistfs --help-all`.
+Options that are passed along to FUSE are not shown with plain `--help`.

 When using command line, it is possible to specify files to mount in several
 ways.
 The user can specify several playlists and individual files to include